Torus fibrations and localization of index II: Four-dimensional case

 By construction $\{ \pi_i\colon V_i\to U_i\mid i=0,\ldots, k\}$ is a good compatible fibration on $V$.
 Moreover, by Lemma~\ref{averagingoperationonM}, there is an averaging operation with respect to $\{ \pi_i\colon V_i\to U_i\mid i=0,\ldots, k\}$.

 Recall that $(g,J)$ is a Hermitian structure on $M$ compatible with $\omega$ as in Corollary~\ref{invariantHermitianstructure}.
-Then, as in the case of usual torus actions, $g$ defines the compatible Riemannian metric of $\{ \pi_i\colon V_i\to U_i\mid i=0,\ldots, k\}$ whose restriction to each fiber of $\mu$ is flat, and the $\Z_2$-graded Clifford module bundle $W$ defined by \eqref{W} becomes a compatible Clifford module bundle in the sense of Definition~\ref{compatible Clifford module}.
-We define the strongly acyclic compatible system in the same way as in Section~\ref{singularBSinD}.
-Then by Theorem~\ref{localization}, the Riemann-Roch number is localized at Bohr-Sommerfeld fibers and the fibers at $q_1,\ldots ,q_l$.
+Then, as in the case of usual torus actions, $g$ defines the compatible Riemannian metric of $\{ \pi_i\colon V_i\to U_i\mid i=0,\ldots, k\}$ whose restriction to each fiber of $\mu$ is flat.
+We define the acyclic compatible system in the same way as in Section~\ref{singularBSinD}.
+Then by Theorem~\ref{localization formula}, the Riemann-Roch number is localized at Bohr-Sommerfeld fibers and the fibers at $q_1,\ldots ,q_l$.

 We consider their contributions.
 Since a fiber of $\mu$ is connected, by Theorem~\cite[Theorem~6.11]{Fujita-Furuta-Yoshida}, the contribution of a regular Bohr-Sommerfeld fiber is equal to one.

 Next we consider the contributions of singular Bohr-Sommerfeld fibers.
 By Definition each fiber on ${\mathcal S}^{(0)}B$ is Bohr-Sommerfeld, and its contribution is $RR_0(a_1,a_2)$ for some $a_1$ and $a_2$.
 By Theorem~\ref{calculation} it is equal to one.